Global firms leave Myanmar office block with military ties

 McKinsey & Company terminated its lease of serviced office space in Sule Square in early 2021, said Melissa Yeo, director of reputation and communications, Southeast Asia, at the consultancy, without elaborating.

-When contacted for comment, a spokesperson for Reuters (TRI.TO), which was not one of the companies named in the report, said it is not currently using its Sule Square office and was reviewing its tenancy.
-The spokesperson did not comment on the building's possible military ties.
+When contacted for comment, a spokesperson for Reuters, which was not one of the companies named in the report, said it is not currently using its Sule Square office and was reviewing its tenancy.
+The spokesperson did not comment on the building’s possible military ties.

 BUSINESS IMPACT